Zhangxf-ccnu/DiffGraph/README.txt

-README file for R package supporting the paper "DiffGraph: An R package for identifying gene network rewiring using differential graphical models".
+README file for R package supporting the paper: Xiao-Fei Zhang, Le Ou-Yang*, Shuo Yang, Xiaohua Hu, Hong Yan, DiffGraph: an R package for identifying gene network rewiring using differential graphical models, Bioinformatics, 2018,34(9): 1571-1573.

 Contents of this archive
 ------------------------
 This archive contains
-(1) DiffGraph_1.1.1.tar: Package source.
+(1) pkg: subdirectory that contains the R package.
 (2) DiffGraph-manual.pdf: Reference manual.
 (3) example.R: Examples for step by step usages for the DiffGraph package.

-The DiffGraph pacakge depends on the following existing packages.
-To use them, simply library('igraph') library('MASS') library('Matrix')
+The DiffGraph package has the following R-package dependencies: igraph, MASS, Matrix.
+The dependent packages will be automatically installed along with DiffGraph.
+You can use the following commands to install DiffGraph from GitHub.

-If you don't have these packages, simply use install.packages("igraph") install.packages("MASS") install.packages("Matrix")
+Step 1.
+If the devtools package has been not installed, install the devtools package first.
+Invoke R and then type install.packages("devtools")

-Install the DiffGraph pacakge:
+Step 2.
+Load the devtools package. library("devtools")

-Download the package source from https://github.com/Zhangxf-ccnu/DiffGraph and then install the package using the following command: install.packages("path/DiffGraph_1.1.1.tar.gz", type = "source") where "path" is the path where the "DiffGraph_1.1.1.tar.gz" is located.
+Step 3.
+Install the DiffGraph package from GitHub. install_github("Zhangxf-ccnu/DiffGraph", subdir="pkg")

 Useage
 Load the library DiffGraph in R console, by running: